-Preparedness for Seniors
+Preparedness for Older Residents

-Plan For What You Would Do During An Emergency:
+Plan For An Emergency:

 - Download a Communications Plan to create an emergency contact list.

 - Know how you will evacuate if needed.
 If you have access & functional needs, be sure your evacuation & transportation plan fits those needs.

 - Sign up for Alert Hamilton County to get severe weather & emergency alerts: www.alerthc.org.

 - Fill out a Smart911 Safety Profile to include important medical information, home information & pictures in case you need to call 9-1-1 during an emergency.
 Visit www.alerthc.org to fill out a profile.

 - Include medications and medical supplies in your emergency preparedness kit.
 If you take medicine or use a medical treatment on a daily basis, be sure you have a large enough supply of the necessary items for at least a week.

 - Keep a copy of your prescriptions as well as dosage or treatment information.

 - Identify back-up medical service providers in your area in case you experience a power outage.
 If you use medical equipment in your home that requires electricity to operate, consider a battery back-up or home generator.